Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Results

 \section{Results}

 In this section, we present the results of our evaluation on binary \gls{lle} phase-composition prediction.
-We begin in the Fitting single systems subsection by benchmarking the surrogate solver against our differentiable DISCOMAX solver on the task of fitting a single system, highlighting the advantages of an exactly thermodynamically consistent formulation.
+We begin in the Fitting single systems subsection by benchmarking the surrogate solver against our differentiable DISCOMAX solver on the task of fitting a single system, highlighting the advantages of a thermodynamically consistent forward pass.

 The Generalizing to new systems subsection then reports results of the generalization to unseen systems case and compares the performance of both solver approaches for a full GNN-based \gls{gE} model trained solely on \gls{lle} composition data, demonstrating how our proposed approach enables end-to-end learning of equilibrium behavior.